mangoappstudio/gpt-localize-action/Readme.md

    Store your OpenAI API key (`OPENAI_API_KEY`) and a Personal Access Token (`PERSONAL_ACCESS_TOKEN`) as GitHub Secrets.

 2. **Configure Your Workflow:**
    Add the action to your workflow file, specifying the `locales_path` where your base translation and target language files reside.
-You can also select the base language and base translation file.
+You can customize the base language, base file, and how changes are handled.

    ```yaml
    name: Update Translations